Tuxemon/Tuxemon/CONTRIBUTING.md

 - Adding English: Just add content to the en_US base.po file.
 No others.
 - Adding English and Spanish: Only add content to their respective files.

-NOTE: The json locale files are for historical reference and will be removed.

 ### Translations Guidelines
 - Right-to-left languages are not supported